Well, 2020 has not started the way any of us expected.

 Stay home.
 Read a book.
 Shake the dust off some old games.
 Finish that house project.
 Buy gift cards for local businesses.
 Call family and friends and just check in.
 We can all come out of this stronger than before and maybe with some shifted perspective on what is most important.
 Anna and I are spending more quality time with Eleanor than might ever again be possible, and we are making an effort to spend focused time away from our phones and technology.

 If anyone needs anything during this time, even just to get on the phone and talk about it, don’t hesitate to reach out.
 This is hard.
-It will pass though and hopefully we all discover something positive to impact us afterwards.
+It will pass though and hopefully we all discover something positive to take from it.